C Programming Keywords and Identifiers

 In C programming, identifiers are names given to C entities, such as variables, functions, structures etc. Identifier are created to give unique name to C entities to identify it during the execution of program.
 For example:

-int mango_tree;
+int money;int mango_tree;

 Here, money is a identifier which denotes a variable of type integer.
 Similarly, mango_tree is another identifier, which denotes another variable of type integer.